osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Bunny Bomb      - MIRV with leaping warheads
-Chain Lightning - Explodes and releases an aimed arc of electricity with courses through the ground aimed at nearby tanks Dmsday Device   - Larger, more destructive version of Apocalypse Earthquake      - Shakes the earth and does damage over a large area from a random location on the map.
+Chain Lightning - Explodes and releases an aimed arc of electricity with courses through the ground aimed at nearby tanks Dmsday Device   - Larger, more destructive version of Apocalypse Earthquake      - Shakes the earth, opens up a fissure and does damage over a large area from a random location on the map.
 EMP Grenade     - Grenade that does heavy damage to shields and light damage to tanks EMP Missile     - Missile with a larger EMP effect than the grenade Fatman          - In between a nuke and a MOAB